An 8\% Determination of the Hubble Constant from localized Fast Radio Bursts: Results

 \section{Results}

-We use Monte Carlo Markov Chain (MCMC) analysis to estimate $H_0$ with 14 localized FRBs.
+We use Monte Carlo Markov Chain (MCMC) analysis to estimate $H_0$ with eighteen localized FRBs.
 The MCMC method is based on Bayesian theory.
 For any prior distribution, only the properties of the required posterior distribution need to be calculated.
 Current observations show that there is a general consistency for $\Omega_b h^2$ and $\Omega_m$ from different probes.
 Here we consider a Gaussian distribution of $\Omega_m = 0.315\pm 0.007$ as the prior distribution of $\Omega_m$ \citep{Planck20}.
 As for $\Omega_b h^2$, it is necessary to apply an independent measurement besides CMB to break the degeneracy between $\Omega_b h^2$ and $H_0$.
 In the standard theory of Big Bang nucleosynthesis (BBN), the D/H abundance ratio has a strong relationship with the baryonic mass density.
-We use $\Omega_b h^2 = 0.02235 \pm 0.0049$ derived from the primordial deuterium abundance D/H \citep{Cooke18}.
-The tension of $H_0$ measurements between using Planck data of the CMB and direct model-independent measurements of supernovae in the local universe is obvious.
+We use $\Omega_b h^2 = 0.02235 \pm 0.00049$ derived from the primordial deuterium abundance D/H \citep{Cooke18}, where $h = H / (100\rm{ \ km \ s^{-1} \ Mpc^{-1}})$. { The fraction of baryon $f_{\rm IGM}$ in the IGM has not yet been precisely determined.
+There is also a degeneracy between $f_{\rm IGM}$ and $H_0$.
+The best way to break the degeneracy is to measure the value of $f_{\rm IGM}$ in future observations.
+To discuss the impact of $f_{\rm IGM}$ on $H_0$, we consider two cases.
+For simplicity but without loss of generality, we assume it as a constant $f_{\rm IGM} = 0.83$ \citep{Shull12}.
+Meanwhile, we also consider the situation that $f_{\rm IGM}$ is not a constant, which satisfies a uniform distribution $[0.747, 0.913]$ and an initial value $f_{\rm IGM} = 0.83$. } The tension of $H_0$ measurements between estimation of CMB and direct model-independent measurements of supernovae in the local universe is obvious.
 We conservatively assume that the prior distribution of $H_0$ satisfies a uniform distribution in [0 - 100] km/s/Mpc.
 The distributions $\rm DM_{host}$ and $\rm DM_{IGM}$ obtained from the IllustrisTNG simulation are used \citep{Zhang20, Zhangzj21}.
-The steps of MCMC analysis in our method are as follows: (1) The first step is to get the ($z, {\rm DM'_{FRB}}$) parameters of each localized FRBs, where $\rm DM'_{FRB}$ is estimated by subtracting the $\rm DM_{MW,ISM}$ value obtained by the NE2001 model and $\rm DM_{MW,halo}=50$ pc cm$^{-3}$ from the observed $\rm DM_{obs}$ value.
-(2) Equations ({\ref{PIGM}}) and ({\ref{Phost}}) are used to model the distributions of $\rm DM_{host}$ and $\rm DM_{IGM}$ with the ($z, {\rm DM'_{FRB}}$) parameters for each localized FRB.
-(3) From the second step, ${\rm DM_{{FRB}}^{\prime}} = \rm DM_{host} + \rm DM_{IGM}$ is simulated by calculating the convolution of the probability density of $\rm DM_{host}$ and the probability density of $\rm DM_{IGM}$ of each FRB to derive the probability density of $\rm DM_{FRB}^{\prime}$.
-As shown in equation \ref{likelihood}, the product of the probability densities of all FRBs is a joint likelihood function.
-Then MCMC method can be used to fit $H_0$, $\Omega_m$ and $\Omega_b h^2$.
-(4) After calculating the total likelihood function, the prior distributions and the initial value of three parameters ($H_0$, $\Omega_m$ and $\Omega_b h^2$) need to be determined.
-We assume a uniform prior distribution of $H_0$ in the interval $[0, 100] \rm \ km \ s^{-1} \ Mpc^{-1}$, which is a broad scope to show the properties of the posterior distribution.
-We suppose a initial value of $H_0 = 70 \ \rm \ km \ s^{-1} \ Mpc^{-1} $.
-For $\Omega_m$, we consider 1$\sigma$ error range $[0.02186, 0.02284]$ given by CMB as a uniform prior distribution.
-The initial value of $\Omega_m$ is consistent with the optimum value of measurement of CMB.
-Finally, we assume a uniform prior for $\Omega_b h^2$ in the interval $[0.296, 0.32]$, which is consistent with the 1$\sigma$ range calculated by BBN \citep{Cooke18}.
-The initial value of $\Omega_b h^2$ is consistent with the optimum value of BBN measurement.
-(5) Lastly, we run 1,000 steps of MCMC using the emcee package of Python \citep{Foreman-Mackey13} with the likelihood function and the priors.
-Marginalizing the likelihood functions over the other parameters for ranges restricted by other physical constraints, we derive that the value $H_0$ measured by fourteen localized FRBs is $64.67^{+5.62}_{-4.66} {\rm \ km \ s^{-1} \ Mpc^{-1}}$ with an $8.7\%$ statistical uncertainty, as shown in Figure \ref{fig_H0}.
-The $H_0$ results from Planck CMB data and Cepheid-based distance ladder measurement are also shown in Figure \ref{fig_H0}.
-The $H_0$ value from CMB is well within the 1$\sigma$ range of that derived from FRBs, while the $H_0$ value from Cepheid-based distance ladder is out.
-We also estimate the systematic uncertainty, which is $4.7 \%$.
-The improvement of measurement accuracy with more localized FRBs will shed light on the Hubble tension.